Mon - Thu: 8:00 a.m. - 10:00 p.m.

 Repayment Schedules and Options

-Making even a minimal payment on your loans is always the best option rather than postponing the payment altogether.
-Remember, the more you pay now, the less you pay in the long run.
+Paying your loans is always the best option: The more you pay now, the less you pay later.
 But, if you find it easier to pay less—or you cannot afford to pay anything—take advantage of these options.
-Do what’s best for you in the long run.
-Paying your student loans is a marathon – not a sprint!
+Do what’s best for you.

-There are several repayment schedules available for Stafford and Grad PLUS loan borrowers:
+There are 6 repayment schedules available for Stafford and Grad PLUS loan borrowers:

-- The traditional schedule—and the one in which you pay the least interest overall—is standard repayment.
+- The traditional 10-year schedule—and the one in which you pay the least interest overall—is standard repayment.

-- If you need to lower your monthly payments, you can do so by stretching your repayment period with extended repayment.
+- If you need to lower your monthly payments, you can do so by stretching your repayment period to up to 25 years with extended repayment.

-- You can also pay less now without extending your repayment period by using graduated repayment.
+- You can also pay less now without extending your 10-year repayment period by using graduated repayment.

 - Combine all your loans into a single loan—with a single payment—by consolidating your loan.

-Parent PLUS loan borrowers can choose from any of the plans above except income-based repayment, income-contingent repayment and pay as you earn repayment.
-However, you can become eligible for income-contingent repayment by consolidating your Parent PLUS loans into Direct Loans.
+Parent PLUS loan borrowers can choose from any of the plans above except income-based repayment or income-contingent repayment.
+However, you can become eligible for income-contingent repayment by consolidating your Parent PLUS loans.

 If you are struggling to make any payment due to personal circumstances, you have other options.